xpertdev/tdameritrade-streaming/README.md

 # tdameritrade-streaming

-Streaming order book data from TD Ameritrade API.
-Save json either to local disk or Azure Data Lake Storage Gen2.
+Stream order book data using TD Ameritrade API.
+Supports Level 1, Level 2 and Time of Sale.
+Save the json either to your local disk or Azure Data Lake Storage Gen2.
 I have this script running 24/7 on a  Microsoft Azure VM for a few months now.

 ## Instructions